Mahtomedi High School Attendance Policies and Information

-When a student has an unexcused or unresolved absence, parents will receive a phone call notification informing them that their student has been marked absent from their Advisory daily check-in - Look for the 7th period in StudentVue or ParentVue.
+When a student has an Unexcused or Unresolved absence, parents will receive a phone call notification informing them that their student has been marked absent from one or more of their classes.
+You can look for absence information in StudentVue or ParentVue.
 If your student has an Excused Absence, you will receive an e-mail notification stating that the absence was excused.

 Parents should listen carefully to the message to determine the status of the absence.
 Parents can and should FREQUENTLY review attendance records by logging into their ParentVue account and make corrections to attendance within 3 days of the absence.

 When a student has missed one or more classes, the School Messenger system automatically sends a phone call/email to the contact information provided.
 The message will refer to an unresolved or unexcused absence as defined below.

-The student was absent and was marked unexcused for their absence.
+The student was absent (or not checked in appropriately online)and was marked unexcused for their absence.

 COLLEGE FAIR/VISIT College/campus visits are an important part of selecting the post-secondary school which will best suit students’ needs or interests.
 Whenever possible, visits should be arranged on days when high school classes are not in session.

 COURT APPEARANCE Court appearances are considered excused absences.

 FAMILY EMERGENCY Such absences include a serious illness in the student’s immediate family, death in the student’s immediate family, close friend, or relative, or physical emergency (fire, flood, storm, etc.).

 FAMILY VACATION The school administration understands that there are exceptional circumstances which require families to take a vacation during the school year.
 However, if family vacations can be scheduled to correspond with school breaks, it would benefit both the student and the school.
-A parent must notify the main office by sending a signed note with their student or emailing firstname.lastname@example.org.
+A parent must notify the main office by using the Online Absence Form or emailing firstname.lastname@example.org.

-ILLNESS To report an absence due to illness, a parent/guardian should fill out the Absence Form.
+ILLNESS To report an absence due to illness, a parent/guardian should fill out the Online Absence Form.
 If it is not possible to notify the school on the day of the absence, the parent/guardian must email to the health office at the following school day.